 What type of Nespresso capsules are available?

-Nespresso currently have about 30 different capsule options available in both lines of machines, however there is an increasing number of third party capsules coming out with brands like Starbucks and Lavazza teaming up with the brand.
+Nespresso currently has about 30 different capsule options available in both lines of machines, however, there is an increasing number of third party capsules coming out with brands like Starbucks and Lavazza teaming up with the brand.
+See our guide on where to buy Nespresso pods for some tips on buying capsules and finding the right blend for your morning brew.
 Nespresso has the following types of capsules:

 Are Nespresso capsules recyclable?

 Yes, Nespresso has taken great care to make sure that their coffee is sourced sustainably and their capsules recyclable.
 Used Nespresso capsules are able to be taken back to the nearest store or capsule recycling station or they can provide free capsule-recycling bags.

 Yes, you can use the same capsule twice but we would not recommend it.
 The coffee will be substantially weaker and taste over-extracted.